Bushan11/vscode-docs/docs/nodejs/angular-tutorial.md

 ### Configure the Chrome debugger

 We need to initially configure the [debugger](/docs/editor/debugging.md).
 To do so, go to the Debug view (`kb(workbench.view.debug)`) and click on gear button to create a `launch.json` debugger configuration file.
-Choose **Chrome** from the **Select Environment** dropdown.
+Choose **Chrome** from the **Add Configuration** dropdown.
 This will create a `launch.json` file in a new `.vscode` folder in your project which includes configuration to both launch the website or attach to a running instance.

 We need to make one change for our example: change the port from `8080` to `4200`.
 Your `launch.json` should look like this: